-Earlier this week we brought you an article on how to grow your hair long and beautiful.
-One thing we mentioned was the importance of using the right tool, manely, your hairbrush.
+We recently shared an article on how to grow your hair long and beautiful.
+One thing we mentioned was the importance of using the right tool—mainly, your hairbrush.
 We thought we’d elaborate.

 If you’ve been using the same ol’ plastic brush you bought years ago, it might be time to upgrade.
 No, it’s definitely time to upgrade.